 Maintaining regular contact with mental health professionals and seeking support from friends and family can make it easier to cope with challenging symptoms.

-Anyone who thinks they may be experiencing symptoms of bipolar I or II should speak to a doctor for a proper diagnosis.
+Anyone who thinks they may be experiencing symptoms of bipolar I or II should speak with a doctor for a proper diagnosis.